 Love By leading a vegetarian lifestyle, we are living a compassionate lifestyle.
 This is a diet for the new Culture of Love.

-There are many health benefits to a plant-based diet.
+There are many personal health benefits to a plant-based diet.

 Pollution that damages our health, like mercury in fish or plastic in many marine animals, is more likely from animals.